-General terms and conditions e-bike to go Plan
+General terms and conditions e-bike to go

-These terms & conditions apply to:
+- These general terms & conditions apply to:

-E-bike to go: the limited liability company The E-bike Company B.V., a lessor of Bikes and Containers
+E-bike to go: The limited liability company The E-bike Company B.V., a lessor of Bikes and Containers

 - The Lessee is responsible for passing on any changes to their details as known to E-bike to go, including changes to address, email or phone number.